 I am back from Hanoch’s funeral and moved to write.
 In a small box, his ashes were lowered through a deep hole into the ground.
 Two custodians held the box using two blue straps.
-I was concerned the straps might slide off, and the box would fall.
-I was mesmerized and probably underestimating their experience; all went well.
+I was concerned the straps might slide off and the box would fall.
+I was mesmerized and probably underestimated their experience; all went well.
 Hanoch donated his body to science and asked to be cremated.
-Elisheva decided to have his ashes buried in the family plot on a hilltop at Eden Cemetery.
-A peaceful resting place with panoramic views.
-During a phone conversation, she told me that her body would be laid on top of his ashes at the same grave when the day comes.
+Elisheva decided to have his ashes buried in the family plot on a hilltop at Eden Cemetery—a peaceful resting place with panoramic views.
+During a phone conversation, she told me that her body would be laid on top of his ashes at the same grave when the day came.
 I said to her: ‘he would love that.’
 She said: ‘Yes, he would.’
 We laughed.

 Hanoch and Nachume’s partnership was something that always astounded me.
 Not many business partnerships last that long, forty years – amazing!
 They were different and yet best friends, like David and Jonathan.
-Many years ago, they took me on a flight in their Cessna to Big Bear; we had lunch then flew back to Northridge.
-It’s a magnificent view to have the scenery at the palm of your hand, so close.
-Yet I did not realize how noisy the engines are and how shaky the flight could get.
+Many years ago, they took me on a flight in their Cessna to Big Bear; we had lunch and then flew back to Northridge.
+It’s a magnificent view to have the scenery in the palm of your hand so close.
+Yet I did not realize how noisy the engines were and how shaky the flight could get.
 Hanoch and my uncle Zvi showed up at my USC graduation ceremony.
 I was surprised and deeply touched by the gesture.

 Hanoch and Nachum, I think more Nachum than Hanoch, introduced me to an automotive accessories company that took and distributed a product, which a partner and I manufactured and marketed.
 Unfortunately, it was not a successful venture, but that’s how you learn.
 A few years later, a company I worked for placed an order with Hanoch.
 The results were not on par; my boss did not pay the invoice.
 I was ashamed, and Hanoch was upset.
 We never talked about it, and I did not make amends, which I regret.